zinserjan/mocha-webpack/docs/guides/code-coverage.md

 $ mocha-webpack "src/**/*.js" "test/**/*.js"
 ```

-**Note:** It's recommended to have a CI configuration that imports all *source* + *test* files and for developing it's best to import only the tests as it costs performance to import code that will never execute.
+**Note:** It's recommended to have a CI configuration that imports all *source* + *test* files and for developing it's best to import only the tests cause importing code that will never execute causes unnecessary compile time.